Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

 Anticipating a more detailed discussion on the simulation results in Section \ref{Subsection:Numerical}, notice that the presence of the bubble slows down the trading speed initially, as players attempt to ride the bubble first and collectively attack it later, which can be observed through the increasing selling speed before the endogenous burst (see endogenous burst sample path Figure \ref{fig:Default}).
 This bubble riding behavior leads to a concave-shaped inventory, in contrast to a convex inventory curve found in standard optimal execution MFGs (see \cite[Figure 3]{CardaliaguetMFG18}, \cite[Figure 6.2]{bookAlgoandHFT15} or our Figure \ref{fig:NoBubble} below).
 On the other hand, when an early exogenous burst occurs, in which case the traders are caught off guard, we see a sudden increase in selling speed to avoid terminal penalty (see exogenous burst sample path in Figure \ref{fig:Default}).
 It turns out that the level of fear among the traders towards the likelihood of an exogenous shock plays a crucial role in the shape of their equilibrium strategies.
-See Section \ref{Subsection:Numerical} for a more detailed discussion.
+For a more detailed discussion on the model results, the reader may skip the more technical sections below and go directly to Section \ref{Section:ModelRevisit}.